 - We’re concerned that the expanded powers to health authorities could bolster policing and social control measures that will most impact people who are already highly marginalized and criminalized — especially Indigenous and Black people, people who use drugs, sex workers, trans women and transfeminine people, and people with mental illness or brain injury (who are stereotyped as “dangerous”).
 Already we are seeing political pressure to increase the VicPD budget, always a bad idea but especially hideous at this time as jails and prisons are hothouses for COVID, and there’s even more need than ever for budgets to prioritize people’s survival.

-- We’d love to see more sharing of tools for building resilience and self-care/community care that are social-justice oriented (like Irresistible and Tea Time with Sandra), rather than those that frame COVID as a meditation retreat, spa day, or vacation from the capitalist grind.
-A lot of pieces circulating right now are promoting apathy and the idea that the best thing people can do is nothing.
+- We’d love to see more sharing of tools for building resilience and self-care/community care that are social-justice oriented (like Tea Time with Sandra), rather than those that frame COVID as a meditation retreat, spa day, or vacation from the capitalist grind.
+A lot of pieces that circulated early on in COVID promoted apathy and the idea that the best thing people can do is nothing.
 That’s not the case and is an irresponsible collapse into privilege rather than considering what can be done more constructively to respond to the crisis.
 We can both take care of our wellness and also work together to address the vast injustices in how COVID is being addressed.

 We’d love to hear your ideas for political work!
 Contact us if you have ideas you want to share.